Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

 Running tRNAnalysis is easy using the commandline.
 If you have installed trnanalysis using conda then all the software dependancies should have been installed and you are ready to go.
-A step by step tutorial pipeline can be found here: getting_started-Tutorial_.
+A step by step tutorial pipeline can be found `here: <https://trnanalysis.readthedocs.io/en/latest/getting_started/Tutorial.html>`_.

 .. _getting_started-Intro: